broma-arma/BromA-A3-Framework-Mark3/README.md

 Also keeping up with good practices, most functionality is modular and therefore optional to the user: adding and disabling plugins from the mission is extremely easy.

 ### FEATURES
-*	Well organized and context-agnostic.
-*	Plugin system makes sharing functionality super easy.
-*	Tasks system which is very flexible and simple to understand.
 *	AGM, TFAR and DAC are fully integrated.
-*	Team killing warning.
-*	Teleporting for the mission maker.
-*	Loading screen to avoid desync at mission start.
-*	Limit player movement to the AO.
-*	Team Roster.
-*	Respawn system with tickets and respawn waves.
+*	Cargo made simple.
 *	Casualty Cap and Body Removal, taken from the F3 Framework with given credits.
+*	Casualty Cap for civilians.
 *	Commander Lock.
+*	JIPs can teleport to their squadmates when joining.
+*	Limit player movement to the AO.
+*	Loading screen to avoid desync at mission start.
 *	Mission time limit.
+*	Plugin system makes sharing functionality super easy.
+*	Respawn system with tickets and respawn waves.
 *	Setup Zone for TvTs.
 *	Spawn protection.
+*	Tasks system which is very flexible and simple to understand.
+*	Team Roster.
+*	Team killing warning.
-*	Casualty cap for civilians.
+*	Teleporting for the mission maker.
-*	JIPs can teleport to their squadmates when joining.
 *	Very effective loadout system.
-*	Cargo made simple.
+*	Well organized and context-agnostic.

 The framework is as context agnostic as possible, meaning you can just change one value and your mission will change from a COOP into a TVT or even a COTVT - everything is already pre-configured to be flexible and as little as possible assumptions are made about the mission itself.